awsdocs/aws-serverlessrepo-developer-guide/doc_source/security_iam_resource-based-policy-examples.md

 ### Example 5: Share an Application with All Accounts in an AWS Organization<a name="access-control-resource-based-example-share-organization"></a>

-Permissions can be granted to all users within an AWS Organization\.
+Permissions can be granted to all users within an AWS organization\.
 You do this by specifying your organization ID, as in the following example\.

 ```
 aws serverlessrepo put-application-policy \